GunsalusPiano/Diploscapter/figure_03/readme.md

 The resulting matrix of dot plots below.
 <img width="915" height="913" alt="image" src="https://github.com/user-attachments/assets/27efbc14-a219-49ea-916c-bdf3e9167ca9" />

-Adobe Illustrator was used to draw the chromosome cartoons for clarity.
+Adobe Illustrator was used to draw the chromosome cartoons.